 Alopecia Areata (also called spot baldness) is a genetically related condition in which the body attacks hair follicles, causing them to fall out in round, non-scarring patches.
 It is very unpredictable, and can range from mild to severe, and may involve sections of scalp, the entire scalp or the entire body.
 The condition can worsen or spontaneously improve on its own.
 Related conditions include lichen planus and lichen planopilaris.

 Systemic Lupus Erythematosus (SLE) is a complex disease state that is really more of a collection of related autoimmune disorders that attack otherwise healthy tissues such as skin, joints, the kidneys, heart, and other body systems.
 During periods of activity (flares), it may be accompanied by a “butterfly rash” on the face, chest pain, mouth ulcers, hair loss, swollen joints, fatigue, fever, and other symptoms.
 Systemic lupus causes the body to develop antibodies to its own tissues as if they were foreign invaders.
 SLE can be difficult to both diagnose and treat.

-Call (646) 448-0427 (New York) or (516) 403-1457 (Long Island) today to find out if stem cell therapies are right for you.
-National Stem Cell Centers also has locations in Southampton NY, New Jersey, Dallas and Houston in Texas, and Atlanta GA.
+Call (802) 278-5098 today to find out if stem cell therapies are right for you.
+National Stem Cell Centers has locations in New York City, Great Neck NY, Southampton NY, New Jersey, Dallas and Houston in Texas, and Atlanta GA.